clio/jit_preloader/README.md

 ### Jit preloading globally across your application

 The JitPreloader can be globally enabled, in which case most N+1 queries in your app should just disappear.
 It is off by default.
+The `max_ids_per_query` argument on loading aggregate methods can also apply on a global level.

 ```ruby
 # Can be true or false